 2. Use concrete numbers, dates and sources

-The original GEO research found that adding statistics and citations was one of the strongest levers for AI visibility.
-"Most audits are affordable" gets ignored; "single-report SEO audits cost $4.99–$50, while agency audits run $650–$14,000" gets quoted.
+The original GEO research found that statistics and citations were among the strongest levers for AI visibility.
+A vague claim like "most audits are affordable" gets ignored.
+A specific one like "single-report SEO audits cost $4.99 to $50, while agency audits run $650 to $14,000" gets quoted.

 3. Structure content as questions and answers

-H2/H3 headings phrased as real questions map directly onto how people prompt AI tools.
-Add FAQ sections for the long tail.
-This also earns FAQ structured data, which strengthens extraction further.
+Headings phrased as real questions map directly onto how people prompt AI tools.
+Add FAQ sections for the long tail of related queries.
+This has a second benefit: it earns FAQ structured data, which strengthens the extraction stage even further.

 4. Ship complete structured data

-Schema markup (Article, FAQPage, Product, Organization) gives models unambiguous facts about who you are and what the page claims.
-It's the difference between the model inferring and the model knowing.
+Schema markup (Article, FAQPage, Product, Organization) gives models unambiguous facts about who you are and what a page claims.
+It's the difference between a model inferring something about you and a model simply knowing it.

 5. Build entity clarity

 AI systems reason about entities, not keywords.
-Make sure your brand name, what you do, who you serve, and how you differ are stated plainly on your homepage and about page — and consistently everywhere else (same name, same description, same category across your site, LinkedIn, directories).
+Make sure your brand name, what you do, who you serve, and how you differ from alternatives are stated plainly on your homepage and about page, and stay consistent everywhere else: same name, same description, same category across your site, LinkedIn, and any directories you're listed in.

-6. Be present where models look for consensus
+6. Show up where models look for consensus

 Study after study finds the same pattern in AI citations: Reddit, Wikipedia, YouTube, and established niche publications appear constantly.
-You can't control Wikipedia, but genuine participation in Reddit threads and niche communities your customers read is now a visibility channel, not just brand-building.
+You can't control Wikipedia, but genuine participation in Reddit threads and niche communities your customers actually read has quietly become a visibility channel, not just a brand-building exercise.

-7. Earn authority links — they still transfer
+7. Earn authority links, because they still transfer

-Sites that get cited by AI overwhelmingly have strong backlink profiles.
-Links remain the trust shortcut for retrieval systems.
-Check where you stand with a backlink check and clean up anything toxic.
+Sites that get cited by AI overwhelmingly carry strong backlink profiles.
+Links remain the trust shortcut for retrieval systems, even in an AI-first world.
+Check where you stand with a backlink check and clean up anything genuinely toxic along the way.

-Models and their retrieval layers prefer current sources for time-sensitive topics.
-Put visible "last updated" dates on your key pages and actually refresh the numbers.
+Models and their retrieval layers prefer current sources for anything time-sensitive.
+Put a visible "last updated" date on your key pages, and actually refresh the numbers when you do.

 Topic clusters signal depth.
-A pillar page with well-linked supporting articles reads as topical authority to both search engines and retrieval systems.
-Our internal linking guide shows the fastest way to build this.
+A pillar page surrounded by well-linked supporting articles reads as topical authority to both search engines and AI retrieval systems.
+Our internal linking guide shows the fastest way to build this out.

 How to Measure GEO (Or You're Flying Blind)